lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 6: (Validate the not-yet-completed Ballot)
 The voter off-line(enforced by software), inspects and validates that their digital scanned version of their not-yet-filled-out-ballot is the correct ballot-form intended for that election (e.g. not a tampered with or accidentally incorrect ballot).
 There are various and possibly multiple ways to check this (elaboration pending).

+(Note on Steps 5 and 6: possibly the validity of the ballot could or should be checked during both steps)

 Step 7: (Complete the Ballot by Marking Votes) The voter, off-line(using pen and paper), fills out the ballot (selecting their vote choices), (details here may be important in some way: filling in a circle, selecting an option number, multi-factor, non-over-under-voting checks, etc.)

 Step 8: (Digitize the Completed Ballot)